openmaptiles/openmaptiles/QUICKSTART.md

 and re-start  `./quickstart.sh `
 *  the new config file re-generating to here  ./data/docker-compose-config.yml
+*  Known problems:
+    * If you use same area - then the ./data/docker-compose-config.yml not re-generating, so you have to modify by hand!

 Hints:
 * Small increments!
 Never starts with the MAX_ZOOM = 14
 * The suggested  MAX_ZOOM = 14  - use only with small extracts